GE's smart bulbs are the first to pair seamlessly with Google Home

 Even better -- your Home smart speaker will act as a relay and let you access the bulbs even when you're out of Bluetooth range.
 No additional hub hardware or plug-in device is needed at all.
 Cya, C Reach.

 On their own, C by GE bulbs cost a bit more than that -- you can get a two-pack of the standard Life LEDs for $25, and a two-pack of the color tunable Sleep LEDs for $35.
-(UK and Australian prices and availability were not announced.)
+(UK and Australian prices and availability were not announced.
+The bundle's price of $55 converts to about £40 or AU$80.)

 Pixel 3 and Pixel 3 XL: What you need to know about Google's new smartphones.

 Google's Oct.
-9 event: Pixel 3, new Chromecast, Pixel Slate and more.
+9 event: The Pixel 3, new Chromecast, Pixel Slate and more.

 CNET Smart Home